 Moreover, leaving your house becomes a more desirable activity than if you had to trudge yourself to the office every day.
 Making plans to meet up with friends outside your working times will ensure you get your fix of human interaction.

 Taking the step to work from home may be daunting.
-Be prepared for your daily schedule to longer revolve around a strict set of hours.
+Be prepared for your daily schedule to longer revolves around a strict set of hours.
 This increased flexibility allows you to manage your day according to your personal needs and commitments; you get to make time to go to that gym class you enjoy or practice a well-loved hobby.

 There’s no denying it might take some getting used but setting your own work schedule will feel liberating and give you the freedom to adapt your job to your life rather than the other way around.